tarsqi/ttk/code/testing/scripts/regression/evita/00-readme.txt

 Note that most, if not all, of these tests are guaranteed to fail after a about week.
 This is because Tarsqi uses the current date for processing, which is used for resolving the normalized value of some time expressions.
-Jut rerun the setup-evita-tests.sh scripts again to recreate the baseline.
+Just rerun the setup-evita-tests.sh scripts again to recreate the baseline.

 TODO:

-- Only BE and OTHER are ready, add the others.

-- There is a lot of redundancy between the shell scripts, use one script that takes an argument to pick out the data set (or sets).

 - Make it so that these scripts can run from any directory

+- Merge evita-test.sh and evita-test-ALL.sh, where the first script will consider not having an argument as a license to run all tests.
+Similarly, the setup script might be able to merged in as well.